| Home | > | List of families | > | Fabaceae subfamily Papilionoideae | > | Trifolium | > | repens |

 | Description: |

 Perennial herb with stems creeping and rooting at the nodes (hence forming extensive patches).
 Leaflets 3(-4), obovate or obcordate, with a whitish angled band near the base, borne on a long (-14 cm) petiole.
-Flowers white, borne in heads.
+Flowers borne in spherical heads, white, more or less tinged purplish at the base.
 Calyx-tube white with green veins; teeth triangular.
 Pedicels deflexed after flowering.
 Pod 3-6-seeded. |

 | Notes: | |